ThomasHepworth/analytical-platform-iam/README.md

   * select "Apply"
 * Email the user their AWS console password and the link to: [First login](#first-login)

+An admin (from the 'restricted admin group') then needs to:

+* Go to login to AP's Landing AWS account and switch to [restricted-admin@landing](https://signin.aws.amazon.com/switchrole?account=analytical-platform-landing&roleName=restricted-admin-landing&displayName=restricted-admin@landing)
+* In CodePipeline, in region `eu-west-1`, go to the pipeline `iam-pipeline`
+* On the 'Plan' step, check the output of 'terraform plan' looks right
+* On the 'Approve' step, click 'Review' and 'Approve'
+* Wait 2 minutes to ensure the 'Apply' step succeeds
+* Go to IAM and click on the newly created User
+* Go to the 'Security Credentials' tab, and under 'Console password' click 'Manage'
+* In this form click 'Enable' and check the 'Require password reset' box, before clicking 'Apply'
+* Show the password and send it to the user privately

 ### First login

 You should have received your AWS console password - see above.